powerline/powerline/README.rst

   user configuration across all of Powerline’s supported applications.
 * **Fast and lightweight, with daemon support for even better performance.**
-  Although the code base spans a couple of thousand lines of code with no goal of "less than X lines of code", the main focus is on good performance and as little code as possible while still providing a rich set of features.
+  Although the code base spans a couple of thousand lines of code with no goal of “less than X lines of code”, the main focus is on good performance and as little code as possible while still providing a rich set of features.
 The new daemon also ensures that only one Python instance is launched for prompts and statuslines, which provides excellent